dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 }
 {% endprettify %}

-The other time to use `this.` is when redirecting a named constructor:
+The other time to use `this.` is when redirecting to a named constructor:

 {:.bad-style}
 <?code-excerpt "misc/lib/effective_dart/usage_bad.dart (this-dot)"?>